Zoe Slater

-One of Zoe's subsequent major storylines was when she became romantically involved with local hardman Dennis Rickman (Nigel Harman), which ends after Zoe lies about being pregnant and has sex with Dennis's father Den Watts (Leslie Grantham) – though not before he pressured her into claiming that she is pregnant with Dennis's baby, as part of his last-ditch attempt to stop his adoptive daughter Sharon Watts (Letitia Dean) from leaving Albert Square.
-Her final storyline revolved around Den's murder on the show's 20th anniversary episode, after Zoe conspired with his estranged wife Chrissie Watts (Tracy-Ann Oberman) and their friend Sam Mitchell (Kim Medcalf) to get revenge on Den for how he victimised them.
-Their plan resulted in Zoe seemingly killing Den in The Queen Victoria public house after he attacked Chrissie; however, when Zoe left him behind, Den regained consciousness until Chrissie ultimately killed him for good, shortly before Zoe reappeared in the room where he was murdered.
-Soon afterwards, Zoe leaves Walford for Ibiza after making amends with Kat and Dennis.
-In her absence, her relative Stacey Slater (Lacey Turner), gives her and Chrissie a false alibi to prevent Zoe's imprisonment; Chrissie later confesses to killing Den.
+One of Zoe's subsequent major storylines is when she becomes romantically involved with local hardman Dennis Rickman (Nigel Harman), which ends after Zoe lies about being pregnant and has sex with Dennis's father, Den Watts (Leslie Grantham) – though not before he pressured her into claiming that she is pregnant with Dennis's baby, as part of his last-ditch attempt to stop his adoptive daughter, Sharon Watts (Letitia Dean), from leaving Albert Square.
+Her exit storyline centred around the murder of Den during the show's 20th anniversary episode.
+Zoe conspires with his estranged wife, Chrissie Watts (Tracy-Ann Oberman), and their friend, Sam Mitchell (Kim Medcalf), to seek revenge on Den for the way he had victimised them.
+Their plan results in Zoe seemingly killing Den in the Queen Victoria public house after he attacked Chrissie; however, when Zoe left him behind, Den regained consciousness and Chrissie ultimately killed him.
+Zoe subsequently leaves Walford for Ibiza after making amends with Kat and Dennis.
 In June 2025, Zoe reconnects with Stacey after fabricating a story that she is on the run from loan sharks.
+During her second stint, much of Zoe's storylines were focused on her searching for, and ultimately being reunited with her long-lost twins, Jasmine Fisher (Indeyarna Donaldson-Holness) and Josh Goodwin (Joshua Vaughan), who were fathered by Anthony Trueman (Nicholas Bailey).